-Applicant is one of several plaintiffs in the Foreign Proceeding, which "seeks redress for the fraudulent scheme" through which the defendants in that case-CAT Partnership, AB PCO and Anna Brinkmann-allegedly abused positions of authority to "diver[t] funds to themselves in violation of their contractual and fiduciary obligations."
+Applicant is one of several plaintiffs in the Foreign Proceeding, which "seeks redress for the fraudulent scheme" through which the defendants in that case-CAT Partnership, AB PCO and Anna Brinkmann-allegedly abused positions of authority to "diver[t] funds to themselves in violation of their contractual and fiduciary obligations to Plaintiffs."
 Doc.
-8 at 3-4; see also Doc.
-9 at 4-5.
-Applicant alleges Ms. Brinkmann sent proceeds of the fraud to her son, Edward Brinkmann, or to his company, Majab Development LLC ("Majab"), to launder and conceal the diverted funds through the purchases of real estate properties.
+12 at 3; see also Doc.
+13 at 6.
+Applicant alleges Ms. Brinkmann sent proceeds of the fraudulent scheme to her son, Edward Brinkmann, or to his company, Majab Development LLC ("Majab"), to launder and conceal the diverted funds through the purchases of real estate properties.
 Doc.
-8 at 3; Doc.
-9 at 6-7.
+12 at 3; Doc.
+13 at 6.
 Specifically, Majab purchased properties: (1) on March 2, 2015 from Lelan Wheeler for \$300,000; (2) on June 12, 2015 from Meggie and Richard Counts for \$3,825,000; (3) on November 12, 2015 from Peter and Laura Justinius for \$980,000; and (4) on December 30, 2016 from MRDLS LLC for \$2,900,000.
 Doc.
-9 at 6-7.
+13 at 7.

-Petro Trading filed its Initial Application on March 6, 2018 seeking assistance with obtaining evidence related to Initial Respondents' real estate transactions with Majab.
+Petro Trading filed its Initial Application on March 6, 2018, seeking assistance with obtaining evidence related to the Initial Respondents' real estate transactions with Majab.
 Doc.
-1. Specifically, Applicant sought to serve subpoenas requiring the production of documents and deposition testimony from each of the Initial Respondents about the real estate sales so Applicant could determine whether the funds used to purchase the properties were proceeds of the alleged fraudulent scheme at issue in the Foreign Proceeding.
+1. Specifically, Applicant sought to serve subpoenas requiring the production of documents and deposition testimony from the Initial Respondents about the real estate sales so Applicant could determine whether the funds used to purchase the properties were proceeds of the alleged fraudulent scheme at issue in the Foreign Proceeding.
 Doc.
 2 at 7; see also Doc.
 1 at 15-16, 24-25, 32-33, 41-42, 49-50, 58-59.
+The Court granted Petro Trading's Initial Application.
+Doc.
+7.